miiwo/granblue_api/README.md

 #### 2. Setup the Database

-Ensure you have a MySQL-flavored DB server installed
+Ensure you have a MySQL-flavored DB server installed.

 [Setup the database by running: `setup.sql` in the DB server]: #